ColinRyan/PointsOfInterest/README.md

 Download it from the following link: http://s000.tinyupload.com/index.php?file_id=30643263176710794644

+Or create a .jar from src in the usual mannor (ask a question if you don't know what that means!)

 ## Contributions

 Feel free to fork or contribute code to this branch.
 I don't have a plugin registered to BukkitDEV myself but, I'm willing to support development if there is any interest at all.